dauntlesspotato/sivt-troubleshooting/README.md

 You should use the scripts in the network troubleshooting folder to test network connectivity

-You should create a VM on each network, and then run either the curl or netcat test script (based on preference) on that network to test that all services local to that network are available, and that the network has access to the requisite services in other networks.
+You should create a VM on each network (SIVT can be used for this), and then run either the curl or netcat test script (based on preference) on that network to test that all services local to that network are available, and that the network has access to the requisite services in other networks.